aaron-fl/yaclipy/README.rst

    <doc string>

 Using ``-h`` or ``--help`` will show the docstring documentation, along with a list of possible sub-commands.
-Sub-commands are determined explicitly with the ``@sub_cmds`` decoration, or by the return type annotation.
+Sub-commands are determined explicitly with the ``sub_cmds`` decorator, or by the return type annotation.

 .. code-block:: console